 - Please note that these are only general steps recommended to prepare for an audit.
 We recognize that specific steps and information requests that are unique to your unit will be identified and communicated to you as part of the initial contact and planning with us.

 - Finally, please ask us if you have any doubts or queries about the work that we will be doing or are planning to do.

 We do occasionally have the unfortunate task of conducting investigations of alleged fraudulent activity.
 However, largely due to the honesty of individual, hard-working employees, combined with sound internal control processes, the occasions for such investigations have been relatively few.
 In these cases, all of the resources of Internal Audit and Advisory Services, executive management, selected Boise State offices as deemed appropriate, legal council and the criminal justice system are used, as necessary, to bring the matter to its appropriate conclusion.
 While those who may be the subject of a fraud investigation can expect that no stone will be left unturned in our pursuit of evidence, the majority of our “clients” can expect a friendly, cooperative and courteous appraisal of their operations.
-If you become aware, or suspect, that potentially fraudulent activity is taking place anywhere, involving Boise State University faculty, staff, or students, we urge you to contact us immediately via the Integrity Hotline 334-2461, the office telephone 426-1533, or the online Integrity Hotline Reporting Form.
+If you become aware, or suspect, that potentially fraudulent activity is taking place anywhere, involving Boise State University faculty, staff, or students, we urge you to contact the University Compliance Office immediately.

 The following are a few questions you may wish to ponder in preparation for an audit:

 - What are the (key) objectives of your unit?
 How are these relevant to the identified objectives of the University Strategic Plan and Unit Strategic/Business/Annual Plan?